ekstrand/ESP8266wifi/README.md

 # ESP8266
 A simple ESP8266 Arduino library with built in re-connect functionality.

 ## Install
 * Download the library as a zip from https://github.com/ekstrand/ESP8266wifi/archive/master.zip
 * Unzip and place in ARDUINO_HOME/libraries/ directory as ESP8266wifi
-* Restart the arduino IDE
+* Restart the Arduino IDE
 * In your sketch do a `#include <ESP8266wifi.h>`

 ## Constructor